|Visions of sweet bell peppers, jalapenos, chiles, and habaneros danced in their heads...|

 Another featured demonstration event will be canning peppers and/or relishes.
 Robbie Peppers (no joke) from the Hawkins County UT Extension office will speak on canning details including materials, preparation, and procedure.
 These are just a few of the programs planned for the event.

+The entire pepper festival committee wishes to thank all the sponsors who have contributed so far (or have signed up to help).
 When asked if it was too late to be a vendor, sponsor, or goody-bag sponsor for the festival, Mr. Hilton says that 'no, it is not too late' and to call him at 239-9433 and/or see the website link: kptpepperfestival.com.

 So get ready to: Zing a pepper into your mouth.
 Poof it disappears!
 Pow, feel the spice!
 And Sweet, savor the pleasure of enjoying the sweet or fiery peppers and the entire festival.

 Best of all, proceeds from the Kingsport Pepper Festival benefit the Harvest of Hope (HOH) Community Garden :)